interplaynetary/free-association/README.md

 **Provide Housing/Space:** If you have surplus housing or workspace that could support Free Association contributors

-**Spread Awareness:** Share the mathematical proof and potential of Free Association with others who might contribute surplus
+**Spread Awareness:** Share the mathematical proof and potential of Free Association with others

 ---